YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Rigid headgear deserves more caution than headphones.
 For patients asking about stronger compression, wearing a helmet after a hair transplant is the better comparison because helmets can compress a wider area and may move against both the recipient and donor zones.

 Duration changes the answer.
 A short phone call with earbuds is different from a full afternoon with tight headphones.
-Long sessions increase heat, sweat, pressure, and repeated adjustment.
+Long sessions increase heat, sweat, pressure, and repeated adjustment, and those are exactly the conditions that make healing skin more easily irritated.
 If you need audio for work or study in the first week, earbuds or speakers are usually the cleaner solution.

 Sleep is a separate issue.
 Do not fall asleep with headphones if they can shift across the grafts or press the donor area for hours.
-Long, uncontrolled pressure during sleeping normally after a hair transplant is judged differently from brief awake use.
+Long, uncontrolled pressure during sleep after a hair transplant is judged differently from brief awake use.

 Gym use adds sweat, movement, and repeated adjustment.
 In the first days, avoid gym headphones because they can slide, trap heat, or make you touch the scalp repeatedly.
 Even earbuds can become a problem if you keep reaching around the grafted temples with sweaty hands.